shifty0g/ultimate-nmap-parser/README.md

 ## Installation

-Clone the git and pretty much it
+Clone the git and you pretty much ready to roll

 ```
 git clone https://github.com/Shifty0g/ultimate-nmap-parser/